 Purpose: Keeping members involved and up-to-date, calling for volunteers, advertising events, calling for players/volunteers

 Benefits: Immediate delivery to readers.
 Ability to send to segregated lists.
 Workload can be distributed.

 Constraints: Keeping email address lists up to date.
 Some members don’t have access to email.
 Some members share email addresses.

 Online Membership Database (Password protected)

-Purpose: Authorised Club officers can access club records and any time, and selected officers can update.
+Purpose: Authorised volunteers or staff can access club records and any time, and selected officers can update.
 Production of statistics and other reports.

 Benefits: Elimination of duplicate lists which invariably differ.
 Authorised officers can access without having to go to one person to get information.
 Workload can be distributed.
 Eliminates the problem of keeping seperate email lists up to date (above).

 Constraints: Relevant club officers need to be computer-literate, and pay attention to detail.

 Which one you do first will depend on your club’s circumstances, what you have in place already, and your priorities.

 This is where your strategy comes in.
 You work out who you are trying to reach with each part and what outcome you want.
 How well these parts fit together determines the success.
 Things like: